Skyscraper World Tour: Commercial performance

 "Skyscraper World Tour" set the record for highest concert box office by a mainland China male singer.
 His four stops in North America all sold out.
 In Singapore, he filled every one of the 8,000 seats at the Singapore Indoor Stadium.
 After selling out the Kuala Lumpur show on February 16, an additional show was added on February 14 in Penang.
 The organizer of his Taipei concerts described the ticket sale for his two shows as "legendary" with more than 80% of the tickets sold upon release, even though Xue has never attended any promotional or public events in Taiwan and did not make any arrangements to promote this tour in Taiwan.

 The London show, held on March 10, ranked 45 on Billboards March 2019 boxscore list with $852,202, Xue is one of three Chinese artists on the list, behind JJ Lin at 15 and G.E.M. at 40.
 The Sydney show, held on April 7, ranked 33 on Billboards April 2019 boxscore list with $1,228,720, the only entry by an Asian artist.
 His two shows in Taipei were estimated to bring the city NT$53.8 million in tourism revenue.

+Consumer protection

+Some concertgoers were unable to attend the Shenzhen show due to the large-scale suspension and delay of the Guangzhou-Shenzhen high-speed rail trains.
+As compensation, those with tickets for the Shenzhen show and Guangzhou-Shenzhen high-speed rail can submit them in exchange for comparable tickets for the Foshan concert.